yelinaung/hugo-blog/content/posts/google-cloud-build.md

 The ability to choose bigger machines enabled us to speed up some repo build time by a lot as well.

-Now, the not-so-good parts of the Cloud Build ...
+### The not-so-good parts

+Now, let's talk about the other side...

 - The [build notification system](https://cloud.google.com/build/docs/configuring-notifications/notifiers) is cranky, compared to [Travis-CI](https://docs.travis-ci.com/user/notifications/).

 All I wanted was to see the build status posted on Slack but I had to set up Pub/Sub, Cloud Run, Secret Manager and Cloud Storage.
 This, to me, is unnecessarily complicated.
+I mean, look at this image!

 ![Clould Build Notifiers](https://cloud.google.com/build/images/cloud-build-notifiers.svg)